Note: Air Asia in Malaysia now operates from KLIA2 and no longer LCCT.

 In the past, when we travel with Air Asia, we need not pay for luggage as we are automatically allowed up to 15kg of check in luggage and up to 7kg of hand luggage.

 But now, Air Asia has charged an additional RM20 per trip if you want to check-in a SINGLE baggage of up to 15kg.
 I am not sure due to ignorance or many people are not aware of this change- that you have to select the option for check-in luggage when you book your flight.
-When I was in LCCT, I saw a number of passengers did not pay for the luggage fee while booking the ticket (listed as Supersized Regular-up to 15kg in the online booking) and therefore unable to check in their luggage.
+Beginning when Air Asia made this change, I saw a number of passengers did not pay for the luggage fee while booking the ticket (listed as Supersized Regular-up to 15kg in the online booking) and therefore unable to check in their luggage.

 If you did not opt for the check-in luggage option (and pay extra so that you can check-in 15kg of luggage), you will need to pay for your luggage- which is more expensive compared the the price you pay when you book your ticket online.
 If you are an adult travelling with your family of kids and aunties uncles in the early morning, this can be a real inconvenienced and nuisance.